U.S. Supreme Court conservatives signal support for abortion limits | Law-Order

 U.S. Supreme Court conservatives signal support for abortion limits

+During the arguments, the three liberal justices sternly warned against ditching important and longstanding legal precedents like Roe.
+Jackson Women's Health Organization, the only abortion clinic in Mississippi https://www.reuters.com/world/us/lone-mississippi-clinic-front-line-us-supreme-court-abortion-battle-2021-11-29, challenged the law and has the support of Democratic President Joe Biden's administration.

 Conservative U.S. Supreme Court justices on Wednesday indicated support for upholding a restrictive Mississippi abortion law in a ruling that would undermine or outright overturn the landmark 1973 Roe v.
 Wade ruling legalizing the procedure nationwide.
 The court, which has a 6-3 conservative majority, heard about two hours of oral arguments in the southern state's appeal to revive its ban on abortion starting at 15 weeks of pregnancy, a Republican-backed law blocked by lower courts.
-During the arguments, the three liberal justices sternly warned against ditching important legal precedents like Roe v.
-Wade.
+During the arguments, the three liberal justices sternly warned against ditching important and longstanding legal precedents like Roe.

 Jackson Women's Health Organization, the only abortion clinic in Mississippi https://www.reuters.com/world/us/lone-mississippi-clinic-front-line-us-supreme-court-abortion-battle-2021-11-29, challenged the law and has the support of Democratic President Joe Biden's administration.
 A ruling is expected by the end of next June.
 Roe v.
 Wade recognized that the right to personal privacy under the U.S. Constitution protects a woman's ability to terminate her pregnancy.
 The Supreme Court in a 1992 ruling called Planned Parenthood of Southeastern Pennsylvania v.
 Casey reaffirmed abortion rights and prohibited laws imposing an "undue burden" on abortion access.
 Mississippi has asked the Supreme Court to overturn the Roe and Casey rulings.

-"Why is 15 weeks not enough time" for a woman to decide to have an abortion, Conservative Chief Justice John Roberts asked during the argument.
-While Roberts seemed to indicate that the court could uphold the Mississippi law without overturning Roe v.
-Wade, some of his fellow conservative justices including Justice Neil Gorsuch appeared to be interested in going further.
+"Why is 15 weeks not enough time" for a woman to decide to have an abortion, conservative Chief Justice John Roberts asked.
+While Roberts seemed to indicate the court could uphold Mississippi's law without overturning Roe, other conservative justices including Justice Neil Gorsuch appeared to be interested in going further.

-"The Constitution is neither pro-life nor pro-choice ... and leaves the issue to the people to resolve in the democratic process," said conservative Justice Brett Kavanaugh.
+"The Constitution is neither pro-life nor pro-choice ... and leaves the issue to the people to resolve in the democratic process," conservative Justice Brett Kavanaugh said.
 Kavanaugh wondered if the court should be neutral on abortion rights, which would require overturning Roe.
-If Mississippi wins the case, Kavanaugh added, such a ruling would not prohibit abortion nationwide but would let states regulate it as they see fit.
+If Mississippi wins, Kavanaugh added, such a ruling would not prohibit abortion nationwide but would let states regulate it as they see fit.

-Liberal Justice Stephen Breyer quoted from the Supreme Court's Casey ruling, which stated that the court should not bow to political pressure in overturning Roe and that such a ruling would "subvert the court's legitimacy."
-Liberal Justice Sonia Sotomayor questioned Mississippi's lawyer Scott Stewart on whether if Roe were overturned then other major precedents including those on gay rights might also be threatened.

-"The issue of when life begins has been hotly debated by philosophers since the beginning of time," Sotomayor said.
-"It's still debated in religions.
-So when you say this is the only right that takes away from the state the ability to protect a life, that's a religious view, isn't it, because it assumes that a fetus is life?"
-Anti-abortion advocates believe they are closer than ever to overturning Roe, a longstanding goal for Christian conservatives.
+Julie Rikelman, the lawyer arguing for the abortion clinic, said overturning Roe would not mean the court is neutral as it would be saying that even though the Constitution's protects liberty, women "would never have equal status under the Constitution."
+Kavanaugh and Justice Amy Coney Barrett, both appointees of Republican former President Donald Trump, could be key votes in determining how far the court will go in upending Roe.
+Barrett said there are certain instances in which overturning a major precedent is justified but wondered whether "public reaction" is a factor the justices should take into account in doing so.

-Sotomayor said Mississippi brought its new challenge purely because of changes on the Supreme Court, which has become more conservative.
+Liberal Justice Sonia Sotomayor said Mississippi brought its new challenge purely because of changes on a Supreme Court that has moved rightward.
 "Will this institution survive the stench this creates?"
-Sotomayor asked, saying that it would give the impression that the Constitution and its interpretation is based purely on politics.
-"If people think it is all political ... how will the court survive?"
+Sotomayor asked, saying it would give the impression that the Constitution and its interpretation "is all political."

 FETAL VIABILITY The Roe and Casey decisions determined that states cannot ban abortion before a fetus is viable outside the womb, generally viewed by doctors as between 24 and 28 weeks.